 If something needs repairing, fix it as soon as you see it.
 Don’t wait until the damage worsens beyond repair.

 Some say this old saying originated with ships that used sails.
-Even the smallest hole was repaired as soon as it was seen to prevent further damage to the sail which could mean saving the lives of the men on board.
+Even the smallest hole was repaired as soon as it was seen to prevent further damage to the sail, which could mean saving the lives of the men on board.

 It is also said to come from tailor shops in old England.
 Clothes were repaired as soon as tears were found to prevent the loss of the whole garment.
-There weren’t clothing stores on every corner nor were funds readily available to just replace the garment at will.
+There weren’t clothing stores on every corner nor funds readily available to replace the garment at will.

 If you’re late with one chore, you’ll be late in a lot more